laravel/docs/collections.md

     // [1, 2]

-You may also pass a simple value to the `takeUntil` method, to get the items until the given value is found:
+You may also pass a simple value to the `takeUntil` method to get the items until the given value is found:

     $collection = collect([1, 2, 3, 4]);